maarten-pennings/howto/Gemini8princesses/readme.md

 Compile and run this code as before.
 It will now output the maximum count and a visual representation of one arrangement that achieves that count.

-_And yes, also this compiles flawlessly and gives a credible solution - nicely regular._And
+_And yes, also this compiles flawlessly and gives a credible solution - nicely regular._

 ```